Open Geospatial Consortium, Inc. OpenGIS ® Web Map Service Version 1.1.1

 NASA Earth Science Community Recommendations for Use

 WMS 1.1.1 is a mature specification.
 It was published in January, 2002 as an update to the original WMS 1.0 specification adopted by OGC in April, 2000.
-There is a newer version, WMS 1.3, that is the topic of an Technical Note (ESDS-RFC-005) approved by the SPG.
+There is a newer version, WMS 1.3, that is the topic of a Technical Note (ESE-RFC-005) approved by ESO.
 WMS 1.1.1 has many different client and server implementations.
 Some implementations are embodied in open source (MapServer, GeoServer, among others) and some are embodied in products sold commercially (ESRI, MapInfo, and others).
-WMS 1.1.1 has been deployed in a wide variety of settings - many US Government agencies, foreign government agencies, university and research organizations, and commercial organizations have operating WMS 1.1.1 servers.
-The TWG review centered on NASA implementations and the review comments regarding those implementations can be seen on the SPG website.
+WMS 1.1.1 has been deployed in a wide variety of settings - many US Government agencies, foreign government agencies, university and research organizations, and commercial organizations have been operating WMS 1.1.1 servers.
+The ESO Technical Working Group (TWG) review centered on NASA implementations.

 Based on the TWG review results, WMS 1.1.1's identified weaknesses could best be described as (a) not having enough features and (b) not being applicable for all aspects of Earth Science visualization.
 There were no specific deficiencies found in the specification itself.
 Thus, potential users of WMS 1.1.1 are encouraged to make note of the next two sections on Applicability and Limitations.